|| Ruth Hayhoe|

 Ruth's professional career began as a secondary school teacher in Hong Kong (1967-1978), followed by undergraduate teaching at Fudan University in Shanghai (1980-82), lecturing at the Roehampton Institute of Higher Education in London (1983), postdoctoral work at OISE (1984-1986), and an academic career at OISE since 1986.
 Two extended leaves of absence enabled her to take up the post of First Secretary for Culture and Education at the Canadian Embassy in Beijing (1989-1991) and Director of the Hong Kong Institute of Education directly after Hong Kong's return to China (1997-2002).
 She also served as Chair of the Higher Education Group at OISE, 1993-1995, and Associate Dean for Graduate Studies, 1996-1997.
 In 1996 she was visiting professor at Nagoya University in Japan for six months under a Japan Foundation Fellowship.
 Since 2002 she has been on a half-time appointment at OISE/UT.

 Ruth's exposure to East Asia, and especially Hong Kong and China, has given her a lifelong fascination with Chinese cultural and philosophical traditions, and a desire to bridge the contrasting educational and philosophical worlds of East Asia and North America.
 She has had a particular interest in the "Dialogue among Civilizations" and has organized a number of large-scale conferences relating to this.
 She served as a Trustee for the historic New York-based United Board for Christian Higher Education in Asia from 2000 to 2010, and Secretary from 2003 to 2010.
 In this role, she was actively involved in an Asianization process that resulted in all of the Board's Programs and the Vice President's office being moved from New York to Hong Kong under the leadership of the first Asian Chairman of the Board.
-From 2010 to 2014 Ruth served on the international advisory board of the University of Macao.
+From 2010 to the present time Ruth has served on the international advisory board of the University of Macao.